iamjammie/hunt-sage/index.md

----
-layout: home
-title: "Hunt-Sage"
-excerpt: "Seek.
-Analyze.
-Neutralize."
-classes: wide
-author_profile: true
-header:
-  overlay_color: "#0A0F1F"
-  overlay_filter: "0.6"
-  overlay_image: "/assets/images/hunt-sage-banner.png"
-  caption: "Cyber Defense & Threat Hunting Knowledge Hub"
----

-Welcome to **Hunt-Sage** — a hybrid of military discipline and analytical cyber defense.
+Welcome to **Hunt-Sage** — a hybrid of proactive and analytical cyber defense.

 This site is a curated hub for: